History of the Supreme Court of the United States: Hughes, Stone, and Vinson Courts (1930–1953)

-The Warren Court (1953–1969)
+Warren Court (1953–1969)

 In 1953, President Dwight David Eisenhower appointed Earl Warren, who was then governor of California, to the position of Chief Justice.
 Warren's term, which lasted until 1969, was arguably one of the most significant in the history of the Court.
 Under him, the Court made a long series of landmark decisions.
 Notable members of the liberal wing of the Court aside from Warren included Hugo Black, William O. Douglas (the longest-serving Justice in the Court's history) and William J. Brennan.
 The foremost conservative members of the Court were Felix Frankfurter and John Marshall Harlan II (grandson of the first Justice Harlan).
 The first important case of Warren's tenure was Brown v.
 Board of Education (1954), in which the Court unanimously declared segregation in public schools unconstitutional, effectively reversing the precedent set earlier in Plessy v.
 Ferguson and other cases.

 The Warren Court also made several controversial decisions relating to the Bill of Rights.
 The doctrine of incorporation, which had first taken root in Gitlow v.
 New York, was applied fully to most provisions of the Bill of Rights.
 In Engel v.
 Vitale (1962), the Court declared that officially sanctioned prayer in public schools was unconstitutional under the First Amendment.
 Similarly, in Abington School District v.
 Schempp (1963), it struck down mandatory Bible readings in public schools.
 The Court also expanded and incorporated the rights of criminal defendants, on the basis of the Fourth, Fifth, and Sixth Amendments.
 In Mapp v.
 Ohio (1961), the Court incorporated the Fourth Amendment and ruled that illegally seized evidence could not be used in a trial.
 Gideon v.
 Wainwright (1963) established that states were required to provide attorneys to indigent defendants.
 Miranda v.
 Arizona (1966) held that the police must inform suspects of their rights (including the right to remain silent and the right to an attorney) before being interrogated.
 (The decision is the source of the famous Miranda warning.)
 Another significant and controversial decision made by the Warren Court was Griswold v.
 Connecticut (1965), which established that the Constitution protected the right to privacy.